Norwegian Second Division: History

 Between 1963 and 1990, 2. divisjon was the second highest level of the Norwegian football league system, therefore the name of the third highest level was 3. divisjon.
 When the highest level was rebranded in 1991, this level changed its name to 2. divisjon.
 From 2009 to 2011, the official name of the league was Fair Play ligaen, and from 2012 to 2015 the name was Oddsen-ligaen (after the main sponsor Norsk Tipping's betting-game called Oddsen).
-The league is currently branded as PostNord-ligaen, sponsored by PostNord.
+The league was from 2016 until 2025 branded as PostNord-ligaen, sponsored by PostNord.

 Current members

-The following 28 clubs are competing in the 2023 Norwegian Second Division.
+The following 28 clubs are competing in the 2025 Norwegian Second Division.